wp-plugins/medialink/readme.txt

 When you view this Page, it is displayed in album mode.
 It is the result of a search for Media Library.
 The Settings> Media, determine the size of the thumbnail.
 Please set its value.
 In the Media> Add New, please drag and drop the image.
 You view the Page again.
 Should see the image to the Page.

-Support the classification of the category.
-Use the caption of the media library, and are classified.

-Customization 1

 MediaLink is also handles video and music and document.
 If you are dealing with music and video and document, please add the following attributes to the short code.

 Video set='movie'